Skip to Content

 digital microprism magnified

-• Ensure this is enabled by going to Screen Set Up > Disp.
-Custom Setting > enable MF Distance Indicator.
+Turn this on in: Screen Setup > Disp.
+Custom Setting > MF Distance Indicator

 fujifilm dual displays